 Sometimes a game comes out that doesn’t try to be the huge market changing product that bridges players and non-game players together such as Fortnite, Minecraft, or Beat Saber.
 Sometimes a game simply just wants you to have fun.
 Simple, silly, and occasionally difficult fun that doesn’t ask too much of its game engine and works well on whatever system you might be running.

 This is Axegend.
-It’s an extremely simple, rogue-like wave fighter that initially looks cheap with sub-par graphics.
+From Subversion Squad Studio; it’s an extremely simple, rogue-like wave fighter that initially looks cheap with sub-par graphics.
 That’s until you open up the chest full of life and personality that lies within.
 I think the best way to describe Axegend is that it’s an extremely charming game.
 Despite its goofy graphics which sometimes can hint at a lack of polish, the opposite is true with Axegend because so much character and personality go into these graphics.
 The base idea of the game is you need to defeat wave after wave of monsters in order to advance to the level boss and save the princess.
 You do this by attacking with swords, bows; the typical fantasy fare.
 In between missions you can take place in minigames to up your gold reward.
 Is it original?
 Not really.
 But is it fun?
 Yes, it’s extremely fun.
 See, to aid you in your never-ending war against the evil creatures in Axegend are some fantastically animated and creative weapons.
 Swords don’t just slash, they charge up with magical energy and unleash shockwaves at the enemy.
 Axes aren’t just for swinging, they’re for throwing too.
 Another bow and arrow?
 Yawn.
 How about a bow and arrow that rains arrows when fired into the sky?
 Yup, that’s more like it.
 Boomerangs, spell shooting scepters and more are at your disposal when it comes to combat.
 While Axegend isn’t based around a realistic physics system like Blade and Sorcery or Hellsplit: Arena, the combat is responsive enough to keep you hooked.

 What kind of enemies will you be seeing during your time with Axegend though?
 Is it the same old, same old?
 Well, yes and no. While you’ll be seeing your typical goblins and orcs, you’ll also be seeing some truly strange creatures trying to take you down.
 A lantern enemy hung on a string fires purple orbs at, one eye bat creatures spit acid at you, a goblin dancing to techno music taunts you through some maps.
 It’s spectacularly weird and refreshing and makes you excited to see what type of enemy will walk through the dungeon doors next.
 To aid you in dealing with these enemies are several different traps that can help out.
 These vary from fire pits to decoys and launching pads to fire you or enemies across the maps.
 Enemies don’t just walk into these things without a reaction either, they each have their own animation to being launched across the map, or lit on fire.
 Skeletons have my favorite reaction as their skulls light on fire and they become even more dangerous.
 Orcs on the other hand jump around grabbing their burning feet.
 It’s creative and it’s hilarious.
 Personality is something that is often lacking in many VR titles and thankfully Axegend delivers it in spades.
 The gameplay is very specific though, so you should know going in that this isn’t going to be some sprawling RPG a la Asgard’s Wrath or Skyrim VR.
 It’s a wave fighter that’s meant to be played in short bursts as the gameplay can get exhausting and on the harder difficulties can be downright brutal in its challenges.
 Axegend is a great game to introduce people to VR with though because the action is fast and there’s very little downtime so you get to see all it has to offer pretty quickly.
 The rogue-like nature of the gameplay allows for an ever-changing dungeon and enemy layout which lets multiple playthroughs become an easy thing to want to achieve.